-The Visibility Impact Fund is accepting applications for our first round of granting.
-We will be awarding $500 grants to up to three organizations with 501(c)3 status.
+The Visibility Impact Fund is accepting applications for our latest round of granting.

 The Visibility Impact Fund seeks to support and empower bi+ specific organizations, programming, and training to impact bi+ visibility and well-being.
-We will be interpreting the types of work and programs which fulfill this mission broadly and we will fund organizations that are focused solely on the bi+ communities, LGBTQ organizations and non-LGBTQ organizations.
+We will be interpreting the types of work and programs which fulfill this mission broadly and we will fund organizations that are not focused solely on the bi+ communities.
 However, grant funding must specifically serve the bi+ community.
 General LGBTQ work or programs will not be funded.
 Applications for operating funds will only be considered from organizations who focus on serving the bi+ community.

 Please direct any questions to Neil Aasve: firstname.lastname@example.org